HamishGBrown/MuSTEM/readme.md

 ### Prerequisites

+GPU version
 [PGI Visual Fortran and Microsoft Visual Studio](https://www.pgroup.com/products/pvf.htm)

+CPU version
+Any Fortran 90 compiler and MKL libraries (for fast Fourier transform routines)

 ### Installing

 MuSTEM is built using the [PGI Fortran compiler and Microsoft Visual Studio 2015](https://www.pgroup.com/products/pvf.htm), please make sure that this software is correctly installed before proceeding.
-Create a new Visual Studio project and add the source code contained this this repository.
+Create a new Visual Studio project and add the source code contained in this repository.
+The GPU version of the code requires the source files in the GPU_routines folder and the CPU only version of the code requires the source files in the CPU_routines folder.
 Modify the project properties so that Microsoft Visual Studio passes the following commands to the PGI compiler:

 Build commands:

--Mpreprocess -Dsingle_precision -Bstatic -Mbackslash -mp -Mcuda=cuda8.0 -I"C:\Program Files\PGI\win64\17.3\include" -I"c:\program files\pgi\win64\17.3\include" -I"C:\Program Files\PGI\Microsoft Open Tools 14\include" -I"C:\Program Files (x86)\Windows Kits\10\Include\shared" -I"C:\Program Files (x86)\Windows Kits\10\Include\um" -fast -ta=tesla -Minform=warn
+-Mpreprocess -Bstatic -Mbackslash -mp -Mcuda=cuda8.0 -I"C:\Program Files\PGI\win64\17.3\include" -I"c:\program files\pgi\win64\17.3\include" -I"C:\Program Files\PGI\Microsoft Open Tools 14\include" -I"C:\Program Files (x86)\Windows Kits\10\Include\shared" -I"C:\Program Files (x86)\Windows Kits\10\Include\um" -fast -ta=tesla -Minform=warn

+To build the single precision version add the command -Dsingle_precision.
+For the Double precision version add the command -Ddouble_precision.
+To build the GPU version (requires the PGI compiler) add the command -DGPU.
+The code also requires recursive routines to be enabled (The  /recursive command in the Intel Visual Fortran compiler) for correct calculation of the absorptive form factors.

 Linker commands: